California driver dies after crashing McLaren into light pole, report says

 The driver of a luxury sports car died Wednesday after crashing the car into a light pole in the Southern California city of Laguna Hills.

-The red McLaren quickly became engulfed in flames after it slammed into the pole at about 10:30 a.m., the Orange-County Register reported.
+The red McLaren quickly became engulfed in flames after it slammed into the pole about 10:30 a.m., the Orange County Register reported.
 The driver was pronounced dead at the scene.
 No other people were inside the car.

 HIGHWAY DEATHS ARE DOWN, BUT PEDESTRIAN DEATHS ARE UP